ThomasBewell/challenge5-scheduler/README.md

 ## Purpose

 This is the 5th challenge assignment for my coding boot camp.
-For it I wrote the fucntionality for a work day schedluer applicaiton using JavaScript (HTML and CSS were provided).
+For it I wrote the functionality for a work day scheduler application using JavaScript (HTML and CSS were provided).

 ## Screenshot